MotherNature/theladders-object-calisthenics/interactions.md

 + Jobseekers, when displayed, should be displayed by their name.
 + Recruiters, when displayed, should be displayed by their name.
 + Jobs, when displayed, should be displayed with a title and the name of the recruiter who posted it.
++ Jobseekers should be able to see a listing of the jobs for which they have applied.

 # Local TODO